Appeals court revives U.S. case against UBS over CDO fraud

 Last year, a New York state judge tossed the lawsuit against the Swiss bank, saying in part that Loreley had not shown the alleged misrepresentations caused the losses.

-But New York’s Appellate Division, First Department reinstated the fraud claim, citing its recent decisions in similar lawsuits Loreley had brought against Citigroup Inc C.N and Bank of America Corp’s BAC.N Merrill Lynch unit.
+But New York’s Appellate Division, First Department reinstated the fraud claim, citing its recent decisions in similar lawsuits Loreley had brought against Citigroup Inc and Bank of America Corp’s Merrill Lynch unit.

 “The First Department’s decision is consistent with established case law holding that loss causation is an issue for trial,” Sheron Korpus, a lawyer for Loreley, said in a phone interview.